St. Luke’s is here to help.

 Providers should coordinate with their local Emergency Department or hospital if a patient has severe symptoms.

-St. Luke’s mandates universal masking for patients, visitors, vendors and staff in all facilities.
+St. Luke’s mandates universal masking for patients, visitors, vendors and staff in all patient care facilities, regardless of vaccination status.
 A procedural mask will be provided to patients, visitors, and vendors entering a patient care facility and will be required in all patient care environments, as well as all common areas such as hallways, lobbies, waiting rooms, elevators, etc. Cloth face coverings will only be permitted in patient care facilities when they are covered by a procedural mask.
 St. Luke's will provide procedural masks, if needed.We recommend following current guidance from the CDC.
 The CDC continues to study the spread and effects of the novel coronavirus across the United States.
 Recent studies indicate that a significant portion of individuals with COVID-19 lack symptoms and that even those who eventually develop symptoms can transmit the virus to others before showing symptoms.
 Based on this new evidence, the CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies) especially in areas of significant community-based transmission.
 It is important to note that masks should be used as a secondary defense, after social distancing and proper hand washing.

 Review the science behind masking effectiveness here.